galform/get_nebular_emission/README.rst

 · In the future, for verification, we could compare the mstardot_average versus the mstardot given by GALFORM and the mstardot_average versus the (mstardot + mstardot_burst).
 We have assumed that mstardot is the SFR averaged of the disc, so this is a way to verify this assumption.

-· To do the plots there is only one sub-volume from 200.
-Do a loop to read all the sub-volumes to do the plots and get more realistic data.
-Add a flag with the glob.glob() function.
-This flag could ask for a snapshot and a redshift to plot all the sub-volumes with those characteristics.
-We must think about that because that means that the redshift and the snapshot number must be in the file name of each sub-volume and that could be restrictive.

-**eml_const**

-· Add the constants for the IMF and the SSP, D and B of the equations 2 and 3 of the overleaf.
-Lacey 2016.

 **Others**

-· example2.py is an example of how to run the function get_reducedfile from eml_io and the test_plots.

 · Allow the escape fraction vary: (100-escf)*LyC